 What is the most important lesson you have learned here?

 Never take anything for granted.
 Anything (or almost anything) is possible.

 Each of us is different and the journeys we go on and contributions we make to the organisation are individual.
 They aren’t meant to be copied or pre-determined by other people.
-These unique approaches determine our journey as a company; a journey that we can only figure out by moving forward together, one step at a time.
+These unique approaches determine our journey as a company; a journey that we can only figure out by moving forward together, with passion and enthusiasm, one step at a time.

 Are you able to balance your personal goals with your professional goals at Luxottica?